by Michael Holland –

 Ask: what have you learned?
 How have you applied this?
 What will you do differently because of this learning?

-What’s the biggest change you want to make for the rest of the year?
+What’s one thing you want to change/work on through the remainder of the year?

 This could be in a work process, a team effort, how they manage their work, a communication challenge….anything.

 Have the employee identify what they want to do differently.

 This will give you insight into where they want to improve, and increase their commitment to change.
 It will also give you a primary area to coach them as you move forward.

 Ask for feedback.
 What’s something I’ve stumbled on, something I could’ve been more effective with or communicated better?
 What’s something that I’ve done that helps you to be successful in your work?
 Are there adjustments in the way we meet, communicate that would held us?
 What’s your perception of how are team teams?
 Any suggestions for our team?